October 16, 2006

 Short term, stocks are strenuously overbought as well, which (combined with rich valuations and high levels of advisory bullishness) has historically been associated with weak short-term returns.
 On the intermediate term, however, we've observed enough improvement in market action to warrant – in the event of short-term weakness – a small exposure (perhaps 1-2% of assets) to index call options in order to “soften” our hedge, provided that market internals remain firm during such a short-term pullback.

 Meanwhile, we maintain a strong focus on stock selection.
-When the Strategic Growth Fund is hedged, our primary source of risk, as well as potential return, is the “basis” or difference in performance between the stocks we hold and the indices we use to hedge.
+When the Strategic Growth Fund is hedged (and provided that our long-put/short-call index option combinations have identical strike prices and expirations), our primary source of risk, as well as potential return, is the “basis” or difference in performance between the stocks we hold and the indices we use to hedge.
 For much of 2006, there was significant overlap between our holdings and the major indices because the highest capitalization stocks were also the best value havens.
 That overlap reduced the extent to which our stocks could deviate from the indices, but also implied fairly muted returns.
 In recent weeks, we've had good opportunities to shift to a more typical level of basis risk in the Fund, which can be expected to slightly increase the day-to-day fluctuations in Fund value.
 But again, that “basis risk” has typically also been the primary driver of returns since the inception of the Fund.